vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 #### The `raftStore` abstraction

-In `kv/storage/storage.go`, there is the interfaces or abstractions of the `raftStore`.
+In `kv/storage/storage.go`, there is the interface or abstractions of the `raftStore`.
 ```
 // Storage represents the internal-facing server part of TinyKV, it handles sending and receiving from other
 // TinyKV nodes.
 As part of that responsibility, it also reads and writes data to disk (or semi-permanent memory).